himadree-chaudhury/himadree-chaudhury/README.md

 ♥  Love to write code <br>
 👍 Like to share my knowledge </p>

 I'm am a student now at Chittagong University of Engineering and Technology.
-Right now I'm in BSC course in Mechanical Engineering.
+Right now I'm pursuing B.Sc. course in Mechanical Engineering.
 But I do like programming and software development and staffs like that.

 <br />